Learning Selective Sensor Fusion for States Estimation: Experiments

-Table \ref{tab:kittiseparatestudy} shows the relative performance of the proposed data fusion strategies, compared with the baselines.
+Table \ref{tab:kitti} and \ref{tab:kittiseparatestudy} show the performance of the proposed data fusion strategies, compared with the common baselines on the KITTI raw dataset.
 In particular, we compare with a DeepVO \cite{deepvo} (Vision-Only) implementation, and finally with an implementation of VINet \cite{clarkwang2017} (VIO Direct), which uses a na\"ive fusion strategy by concatenating visual and inertial features.
-In the vision degraded set the input images are randomly degraded by adding occlusion, blurring+noise and removing images, with 10\% probability for each degradation.
+In the vision degraded set the input images are randomly degraded by adding occlusion, motion blurring and removing images, with 10\% probability for each degradation.
 In the full degradation set, images and IMU sequences from the dataset are corrupted by all seven types of degradation with a probability of 5\% each.
-As a metric, we always report the average absolute error on relative translation and rotation estimates over the trajectory, in order to avoid the shortcomings of approaches using global reference frames to compute errors.

-Some interesting behaviours emerge from Table \ref{tab:kittiseparatestudy}.
-Firstly, as expected, both the proposed fusion approaches outperform VO and the baseline VIO fusion approaches when subject to degradation.
-Our intuition is that the visual features are likely to be local and discrete, and as such, erroneous regions can be blanked out, which would benefit the fusion network when it is predominantly relying on vision.
-Conversely, inertial data is continuous and thus a more gradual re-weighting as performed by the soft fusion approach would preserve these features better.
-As inertial data is more important for rotation, this could explain this observation.
-More interestingly, the soft fusion always improves the angle component estimation, while the hard fusion always improves the translation component estimation.
+Table \ref{tab:kitti} reports the results of deep VIO models in the presence of combined visual degradations, and all degradations.
+As we can see, our proposed selective sensor fusion, especially hard fusion, {achieves} better performance than the learning models without our proposed fusion module in these sensor degradation scenarios.
+In each data degradation, as illustrated in Table \ref{tab:kittiseparatestudy}, our proposed selective sensor fusion, especially hard fusion consistently outperforms other baselines.
+This demonstrates to what extent our proposed SelectFusion can tolerant the perturbations of each data degradation, showing that SelectFusion is more robust to the issues caused by data degradations compared with other baselines.